 The College limits class sizes to a number small enough to allow maximum learning while large enough to meet restricted budgets.
-Composition classes, and similar cognitive learning experiences are limited to 24 students per section and Advanced Technology classes are often limited to 20 students due to availability of equipment.
+Composition classes, and similar cognitive learning experiences are limited to 26 students per section and Advanced Technology classes are often limited to 20 students due to availability of equipment.
 As a continuation of this adopted recommendation, classrooms are constructed with configurations limiting seating sizes suitable to learning environments.
-The expansion of the Nursing and Health Education Building allowed for an increase in students enrolled in the programs while maintaining our desired class sizes.
-Some of these limits were temporarily adjusted even further downward due to the distancing needed to meet the safety protocols during the early months of the pandemic but were happy to be able to return to the previous levels since Fall 2021.
-Even classes being offered online are limited to an appropriate size to ensure quality instruction and access for the students by the instructors.
+The expansion of the Nursing and Health

+Education Building allowed for an increase in students enrolled in the programs while maintaining our desired class sizes.
+Even classes being offered online are limited to an appropriate size (22 students per section) to ensure quality instruction and access for the students by the instructors.